High Holy Days

 New Baby blessings for the New Year!

 Were you blessed with a new baby (babies!) in your family during the past year?
 Did you add a new grandchild or a niece/nephew or two?
 We want to share in your simcha! (joy) We will celebrate the miracle of birth on the Birthday of the World, Rosh HaShanah, on the first day of Rosh HaShanah (10:30 a.m.).
 Mazel Tov!

 Both Traditional and Contemporary Services will be available for Kol Nidre and Yom Kippur.
 Advance tickets are required.

-Our community and family celebration will be held on Sunday, October 20.
+Our community and family celebration will be held on Friday, October 9, 2020.